 - Filter out waste products from the bloodstream, to be passed out in the urine.

-- Help control blood pressure - partly by the amount of water passed out of the body as urine and partly by making hormones which are involved in blood pressure control.
+- Help control blood pressure - partly by the amount of water passed out of the body as urine and partly by making hormones involved in blood pressure control.

 - Help keep various salts and chemicals in the blood at the right level.